The Bayeux Tapestry

 Although the story is told from a Norman point of view, the style of the needlework indicates that the tapestry was actually made in England.
 For many years a pleasant tale told of William's wife, Queen Matilda, and her ladies making the tapestry as a gift for her victorious husband, though this now seems little more than pleasant romantic fiction.

 So what does the tapestry show?
 It begins with Edward the Confessor sitting in regal splendour with Earl Harold Godwinson.
 Harold then sets sail for Normandy, where he lands, perhaps by accident, in the domains of Count Guy of Ponthieu.

-Count Guy takes Harold to Duke William and the Duke brings Harold with him on campaign against the Bretons.
+Count Guy takes Harold to Duke William and the Duke brings Harold with him on a campaign against the Bretons.
 Harold fights bravely and receives armour from William.
-At Bayeux Harold makes an oath (of uncertain nature) to William and is freed to return to England.
+At Bayeux, Harold makes an oath (of uncertain nature) to William and is freed to return to England.

 Much of the story shows events in Normandy.
 We can only guess that the tapestry was meant to show Edward sending Harold (the obvious Saxon choice as his successor) to William to cede the crown to the duke.

 Harold is shown as William's vassal (receiving arms from William) and the oath he swore is presumed to be an act of forswearing his right to the crown in William's favour.
 The deathbed scene may represent Edward telling his advisors that William was his choice as successor.

 Harold's very legitimate claims to the throne are ignored in this heavily slanted Norman account.
 History, as we are constantly reminded, is written by the victors.

 The tapestry was not executed in a continuous sequence.
 The first two strips were clearly made separately; the margins are spaced differently and do not match.
 There are also differences in the way Normans and Saxons are portrayed between panels.